ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     - The idMatch value references a searchable field that is listed in the database schema file: **idMatch matches = "SSN"**.
     - The classification value references an existing or custom sensitive information type: **classification = "U.S. Social Security Number (SSN)"**.
 (In this case, we use the existing sensitive information type of U.S. Social Security Number.)

     When you set up your rule package, make sure to correctly reference your .csv file and edm.xml file.
-(You can copy our example and modify it for your use.)
+(You can copy, modify, and use our example.)

     ```<?xml version="1.0" encoding="utf-8"?>
     <RulePackage xmlns="http://schemas.microsoft.com/office/2018/edm">